More people are going hungry now than at the height of the pandemic

 A survey released Wednesday by the Federal Reserve Bank of New York found higher levels of food insecurity this year than during the summer of 2020, when the coronavirus outbreak sparked double-digit unemployment.

-The New York Fed periodically asks Americans if they're having to skip meals, rely on food donations or receiving federal assistance to buy groceries.
-Replies from the most recent survey in February show hunger is a more pervasive problem now than at any time in the last six years.
+The New York Fed periodically asks Americans whether they're having to skip meals, having to rely on food donations or receiving federal assistance to buy groceries.
+Replies from the most recent survey, in February, show hunger is a more pervasive problem now than at any time in the last six years.

 Amy Breitmann, who runs the Golden Harvest Food Bank in Augusta, Ga., has witnessed the growing number of families and children in need of food.

-"We have some distributions where people are sitting in a two- to three-mile line the night before a distribution starts," Breitmann says.
+"We have some distributions where people are sitting in a 2-to-3-mile line the night before a distribution starts," Breitmann says.
 "They're sleeping in their cars."

 Other states also face increasing food insecurity